Italy - Croatia ferry routes 2023

 Italy - Croatia ferry connections

-For 2023, there are 15 ferry routes scheduled between Italy and Croatia.
+Normally, there are about 15 ferry routes scheduled between Italy and Croatia.
 Ferries to Croatia depart from 6 ports in Italy: Trieste, Venice, Cesenatico, Pesaro, Ancona, and Bari.
 From there, you can travel by sea to 9 Croatian towns: Pula, Poreč, Rovinj, Umag, Lošinj, Novalja, Split, Zadar, and Dubrovnik.

 Check all ferries connecting Croatia with Italian ports, starting from the northernmost to the southernmost one: